-If you are experiencing pain or notice abnormalities, contact Dr. Schoene today to schedule an appointment and learn what your treatment options are.
+If you are experiencing pain or notice abnormalities, contact our doctors today to schedule an appointment and learn what your treatment options are.

 Treatment Options for Flat Feet

-Treatment options will vary based on whether the affected person is a child or an adult.
-A child's feet are still flexible and can be treated with exercise, custom-made insoles, the proper footwear, or braces.
+Treatment options will vary based on how severe or if causing symptoms and injuries, we typically prefer to treat children conservatively with exercise, custom-made orthotic insoles, the proper footwear, or braces.
 In severe cases, surgery may be recommended as it may prevent complications in the future.